codearchitects/CodeArchitects.EnterprisePlatform.Server/docs/dataaccesslayer.md

 The CodeArchitects.Platform.Data package provides the interfaces that define the repository pattern.
 Let's have a look at the `IRepository` interface.

-First, we demand all entities being accessed via the repository to implement the `IEntity<TKey>` interface.
+First, we demand all entities being accessed via the repository to implement the `IEntity<TKey>` interface:

 ```c#
 public interface IEntity